Philibert Tsiranana

-Philibert Tsiranana (18 October 1912 – 16 April 1978) was a Malagasy politician and leader, who served as the first President of Madagascar from 1959 to 1972.
+Philibert Tsiranana (18 October 1912 – 16 April 1978) was a Malagasy politician who served as the seventh prime minister of Madagascar from 1958 to 1959, and subsequently as the country's first president from 1959 to 1972.

 During the twelve years of his administration, the Republic of Madagascar experienced institutional stability that stood in contrast to the political turmoil many mainland African countries experienced in this period.
 This stability contributed to Tsiranana's popularity and his reputation as a remarkable statesman.
 Madagascar experienced moderate economic growth under his social democratic policies and came to be known as "the Happy Island."
 However, the electoral process was fraught with issues and his term ultimately terminated in a series of farmer and student protests that brought about the end of the First Republic and the establishment of the officially socialist Second Republic.

 The "benevolent schoolmaster" public image that Tsiranana cultivated went alongside a firmness of convictions and actions that some believe tended toward authoritarianism.
 Nonetheless, he remains an esteemed Malagasy political figure remembered throughout the country as its "Father of Independence".